anthony-devarti/weatherapp/Project Data/pseudocode.md

 function clearFields(){
     reset the weatherFields object to defaults
+    hide() the other elements when I clear fields so the user doesn't see the work
     //this will be invoked when the user reselects the zip code field using an event listener }